-In fact, Kevin’s mom took many steps to show that she was doing whatever she could to remedy the mistake, including calling the police, calling the neighbors and taking an arduous journey all the way back from France just to get back to her son as quickly as possible.
+In fact, Kevin’s mom took many steps to show that she was doing whatever she could to remedy the mistake, including calling the police, calling the neighbors, and taking an arduous journey all the way back from France to get back to her son as quickly as possible.

 Kevin’s Brutal Home Defense

-Just as many people question whether Kevin’s parents should be charged with a crime, many feel that Kevin is guilty of a number of crimes as well.
-But not only would Kevin be ineligible to even be tried in juvenile court because he is under the age of 12, but the only crime he could actually be considered to be guilty of would be resisting arrest.
-That happened when Kevin stole a toothbrush and then ran away from a police officer.
-Under California law though, Kevin didn’t actually shoplift though because he did not mean to take the toothbrush, he just ran away because he saw something that scared him and forgot that he had the toothbrush in his hand.
-While this might be silly for an adult to use as a defense, it’s not all that unreasonable for an 8 year old.
+Just as many people question whether Kevin’s parents should be charged with a crime, many also feel that Kevin is guilty of committing crimes.
+But not only would Kevin be ineligible to even be tried in juvenile court because he is under 12, but the only crime he could actually be considered guilty of would be resisting arrest, which happened when Kevin stole a toothbrush and ran away from a police officer.

 Similarly, many people accuse Kevin of committing all types of assault and battery on Harry and Marv, but since he was defending his home and his person.
-He would be completely covered because he was acting in self defense and defense of his home.
-While it’s illegal to use deadly force unless you face a deadly threat, it’s fair to say that Harry and Marv could be considered a deadly threat, particularly when viewed through the eyes of a scared 8 year old.
+He would be completely covered because he was acting in self-defense and defense of his house.
+While it’s illegal to use deadly force unless you face a deadly threat, it’s fair to say that Harry and Marv could be considered a deadly threat, particularly when viewed through the eyes of a scared 8-year-old.

 If you have been accused of any crime, including those seen in Home Alone, such as assault and battery, child neglect, or even shoplifting, Peter M. Liss can help.
 Please call (760) 643-4050 to schedule a free initial consultation.